 The school also offers a unique leadership experience for specially selected student leaders.
-These student leaders constitute the Student Leadership Challenge (SLC) Board.
+These student leaders form the Student Leadership Challenge (SLC) Board.
 The SLC Board imparts the five Leadership Practices, as espoused by Kouzes-Posner’s Leadership Challenge, to the school population through mass leadership training sessions and team building activities.
-Through these activities, the SLC leaders enable others to act by instilling school values and leadership principles in the St. Margaret’s Secondary School students.
-The SLC Board members also train their peer leaders on facilitation and presentation skills.
-They guide their peer leaders to deliver the EtCh Programme.
+Through these activities, the SLC leaders enable others to act by instilling school values and leadership principles in students.